ethereum/EIPs/EIPS/eip-x.md

 Certain use cases are only asynchronous on one flow but not the other between request and redeem.
 A good example for an asynchronous redemption vault is a liquid staking token.
 The unstaking period necessitates support for asynchronous withdrawals, however deposits can be fully synchronous.

 In many cases, cancelling a request may not be straightforward or even technically feasible, therefore cancel operations are optional.
-Defining the cancel flow is still important for certain classes of use cases such as those involving off-chain (real world) assets.
+Defining the cancel flow is still important for certain classes of use cases for which the fulfillment of a Request can take a considerable amount of time.

 ### Request Implementation flexibility